3D Printed Rubber Part Comparison Guide

 HP MJF Printed Rubber Parts:

 The HP MJF process is extremely well suited for producing end use rubber parts in quantities that enable low volume / bridge production of parts at an economically viable cost.
-This allows for them to be considered against traditional manufacturing solutions for rubber part production like urethane casting or aluminium injection mold tools.
+This allows for them to be considered against traditional manufacturing solutions for rubber part production like urethane casting or aluminum injection mold tools.
+Click here for more detailed information on M95A TPU Rubber.

-Common end uses HP MJF 3D Printed Rubber Parts:
+Common end uses for HP MJF 3D Printed Rubber Parts:

 Limitations of this material: